gkumarcoder/bus-route/README.md

 # Bus route application

+This program returns the time in minutes for a bus on "BUS ROUTE" leaving from "BUS STOP NAME" going "DIRECTION" using the API at http://svc.metrotransit.org/

 ## Build Process(How to run this application)

 First use below command to download dependencies and compile the program